 As the Alderman, Bjørn is responsible for the town working well and he gives this work his every ounce of energy.
 He wouldn’t be able to do it without the inspiring Naya at his side.
 Bjørn knows that many of his fellow leaders in the Men’s Council are troubled by things happening in their families, but honor keeps him from helping them directly.
-Instead he has taken charge of leading the communal efforts wherever possible, but he still wishes he could do more for them on a personal level.
+Instead he has taken charge of leading the communal efforts wherever possible, but he still wishes he could do more for them on a personal level, especially his brother Emil who is a bit slow, but unendingly kind and brave.
 Bjørn is blessed with two strong and clever sons, always trying to outdo each other to prove their worth and value.
-The competition has gotten fiercer as the reality of the year Beyond and the trials afterwards come closer, but no son of Bjørn would ever back down.
+The competition has gotten fiercer as the reality of the year Beyond and the trials afterwards came closer, but no son of Bjørn would ever back down.

 Except that now for the first time, Naya wishes her husband would focus more on his sons than politics.
 Before the rituals conclude, he must choose which of them will succeed him.
 She knows they aren’t perfect and she herself would never be able to pick a favourite, but her husband must do so.
 Maybe one of them grew while away?

 Aksel is the oldest boy in the Bjørn family.
 He is an emotional and tightly wound boy, who isn’t good at being social with the other kids.
 But he has two very close friends: Gustav Emils and Folke Tages.
 They have been inseparable since forever, always playing and exploring together.
 Just boys having adventures.
 Then Folke turned darker as he grew older and the group began to bully the children in town.
 Aksel is terrified of losing his only friends if he breaks with Folke, so he goes along with whatever Folke decides to do.